wangjun-microsoft/Cognitive-Documentation/Content/en-us/Bing-News-Search/UseAndDisplayRequirements.md

 • retain the Bing branding in the presentation of the results, and

 • delete (and refresh with a new query if needed) the stored results within the timeframes specified.

+##7.
+Non-display URL discovery.
+You may only use search responses in a non-internet search experience for the sole purpose of discovering URLs of sources of information responsive to a query from your user or customer.
+You may copy such URLs in a report or similar response you provide (i) only to that   user or customer, in response to the particular query and (ii) which includes significant additional valuable content relevant to the query.
+The requirements in sections 2 through 6 of these use and display requirements do not apply to this non-display use, except:
+* You shall not cache, copy or store any data or content from, or derived from, the search response, other than the limited URL copying described above;
+* You must ensure your use of data (including the URLs) received from the Search APIs does not violate any applicable laws or third party rights; and
+* You shall not use the data (including the URLs) received from the Search APIs as part of any search index or machine learning or similar algorithmic activity to create train, evaluate, or improve services which you or third parties may offer.